-Intangible assets with a definite useful life are amortized over an estimated useful life by the straight-line method.
+Major intangible assets that have a definite useful life are amortized by a straight-line method based on estimated useful lives.

-The estimated useful life and amortization method of intangible assets with a finite useful life are reviewed at the end of each fiscal year.
-If there are changes, they are applied prospectively as a change in an accounting estimate.
+The useful lives and amortization method of intangible assets with finite useful lives are reviewed at the end of the period.
+Any changes are regarded as a change in accounting estimate and recognized prospectively.